spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/marketplace-merchant-portal-core-feature-integration.md

 ## Adjust environment infrastructure

-It is not safe to expose MerchantPortal next to the Back Office—MerchantPortal *MUST NOT* have OS, DNS name, VirtualHost settings, FileSystem, and service credentials shared with Zed.
+It is not safe to expose MerchantPortal next to the Back Office—MerchantPortal *must not have* OS, DNS name, VirtualHost settings, FileSystem, and service credentials shared with Zed.

 ### 1) Set up a new virtual machine/docker container dedicated to MerchantPortal

 MerchantPortal *must be* placed into its own private subnet.

-MerchantPortal *must* have access to the following:
+MerchantPortal *must have* access to the following:

 - Primary Database
 - Message broker

-MerchantPortal *must have* access to the following:
+MerchantPortal *must not have* access to the following:

 - Search and Storage
 - Gateway